 System Acceptance Review

 The SAR is a competitive milestone, meaning that teams will be judged against each other.
-Only the top 36 teams will qualify for the URC2023 Finals.*
+Only the top 36 teams will qualify for the URC2024 Finals.*

 Format and Submission Details

 SAR packages shall consist of two components: a SAR Report and SAR Video.
-They must be submitted no later than March 3, 2023 at 11:59pm Mountain Standard Time (MST; UTC-7) via an online form.
-(Link will be provided directly to Student Team Leads; submissions may be made by any student team member with a Google account.)
+They must be submitted no later than March 1, 2024 at 11:59pm Mountain Standard Time (MST; UTC-7) via this online form.

 All content (including, but not limited to, text, images, video, and audio) not created by the submitting team must be credited or cited appropriately.
+This includes pictures of parts taken from a manufacturer's website.
 Plagiarism concerns are taken very seriously, and are grounds for disqualification.

 SAR Report